Django security releases issued: 3.2.1, 3.1.9, and 2.2.21

 MultiPartParser, UploadedFile, and FieldFile allowed directory-traversal via uploaded files with suitably crafted file names.

 In order to mitigate this risk, stricter basename and path sanitation is now applied.
-Specifically, empty file names and paths with dot segments will be rejected.

 This issue has low severity, according to the Django security policy.